ericpgreen/ghr/schedule.md

 ### <a name="mod1"></a> Module 1 - Introduction to Global Health Research

-The goal of this module is to (re)introduce you to the fundamentals of scientific research from a global health perspective.
+The goal of this module is to introduce you to global health research, describe the characteristics of scientific research, and preview the stages of the research process that we will explore in more depth this semester.

 #### Learning Objectives
 <iframe width="100%" height="200" src="https://docs.google.com/spreadsheets/d/1JMweua7_Thpbejroztattu90uGWE3Pfas0pssPQj_3w/pubhtml?gid=136777939&amp;single=true&amp;widget=true&amp;headers=false"></iframe>